 - You may have community health centers, public health units, and low or no-cost clinics in your area.

-- Your local Department of Human Services can often provide you with which clinic may be able to treat you at either a no-cost or reduced cost basis.
-Click on the link, enter your city and state into the search query for local information.
+- Your local Department of Human Services can often provide you with names of clinics may be able to treat you at either a no-cost or reduced cost basis.

 - Colorado offers the Colorado Indigent Care Program (CICP) which provides low-cost medical care at many clinics and hospitals.